 News And Announcements

-The number of Americans filing for unemployment benefits unexpectedly fell last week, according to data from the Labor Department.
+The number of Americans filing for unemployment benefits unexpectedly rose last week, according to figures from the Labor Department.

 Rome has ruled out passing another budget, despite facing formal sanction by Brussels for breaking European Union fiscal rules.

 Almost a third of all buyers who bought their home under Help to Buy could have purchased a property without government support, the National Audit Office has found.

 The US Navy's Bahrain-based Fifth Fleet said it was assisting two tankers in the Gulf of Oman after receiving distress calls from the vessels amid reports of an “attack".